 - Send your customers well wishes for a happy new year

-- Restate your brand’s mission and update customers on anything new with your business
+- Restate your business’s mission and update customers on anything new

 - Thank your customers for their loyalty